 These pets need to have their hair groomed every day to keep it in tip-top condition, as well as a minimum of 3 hours of exercise each day.

-They also need their cage cleaned every 3 to 7 days and a well-balanced diet twice daily.
+They also need their cage and potty box cleaned every 3 to 7 days and a well-balanced diet twice daily.
 The latter includes fresh veggies – Silkie guinea pigs can’t survive on commercial guinea pig pellets alone!

 And last but not least, guinea pigs need interaction and enrichment to prevent them from getting bored.